stelais/hello-world/README.md

 # hello-world
-Just the repository of the introduction to github
-I'm learning how to use GitHub.
+Just the repository of the introduction to github \n I'm learning how to use GitHub.